PumasAI/PumasProductManager.jl/README.md

 Start VSCode and then open the "command palette" with `Ctrl+Shift+P` (or with `Cmd+Shift+P` on macOS).
-Type in "Open User Settings" and select "Preferences: Open User Settings", which will open an editor window with your user configuration.
+Type in "Open User Settings" and select "Preferences: Open User Settings", which will open a window with your user configuration.

 Set the "Julia: Executable Path" setting to `julia +Pumas@2.6.1`, or whichever installed version you would like to use as your default.